 Know your (heating) limit

-Another tip in line with radiators in rooms.
+Here’s another of my home tips to save energy tip in line with radiators in rooms.
 Every room in your home needs a different level of energy to get warm because they’re all different sizes and shapes.
 And while simply buying the biggest radiator for that space and cranking it up is the easiest option, if you know how much energy it takes, you can save money and energy.

 The measurement used is the British Thermal Unit (BTU for short) and can really help you cut the amount of energy you need to use.
 Just look online for a heating calculator, pop in the measurements, and you’ll soon know how much heat you need and whether your radiator is the right size too.